elixir-lang/elixir-lang.github.com/trademarks.markdown

   * Usage of the Elixir logo in non-commercial swag (stickers, t-shirts, mugs, etc) to promote the Elixir programming language.
 The Elixir marks must be the only marks featured in the product.
 You need permission to make swag that include Elixir and other third party marks in them.

   * Inclusion of the Elixir logo in non-commercial icon sets.
-Note users of the Elixir icons must still adhere to Elixir's trademark policies.
+Use of the Elixir icons must still adhere to Elixir's trademark policies.

   * Usage of the "Elixir" word in book titles, meetups, conferences, and podcasts.
 You must not use the word to imply uniqueness or endorsement from the Elixir team.
 "The Elixir book" and "The Elixir podcast" are not permitted.
-"Elixir in Action", "Thinking Elixir", and "Kraków Elixir User Group" are.
+"Elixir in Action", "Thinking Elixir", and "Kraków Elixir User Group" are valid examples already in use today.

-  * Usage of the "Elixir" word in the names of freely distributed software and hardware products is allowed when referring to use with or suitability for the Elixir programming language, such as wxElixir, Elixirsense, etc. If the product includes the Elixir programming language itself, the version and the list of modifications, if any, must be included [according to its license](https://github.com/elixir-lang/elixir/blob/master/LICENSE).
+  * Usage of the "Elixir" word in the names of freely distributed software and hardware products is allowed when referring to use with or suitability for the Elixir programming language, such as wxElixir, Elixirsense, etc. If the product includes the Elixir programming language itself, then [you must also respect its license](https://github.com/elixir-lang/elixir/blob/master/LICENSE).

 ## Examples of not permitted use